-7.5 Trace-Driven Experiments
+E. Trace-Driven Experiments

-We have also conducted experiments using real-life traces recorded on a single direction of an OC192 backbone link [42], where packets are hashed using a real 64-bit mix function [43].
+We have also conducted experiments using real-life traces recorded on a single direction of an OC192 backbone link [38], where packets are hashed using a real 64-bit mix function [39].
 Our goal is two-folded.
 First, we would like to verify that our analysis agrees with results of real-life traces.
 And second, we want to verify that the distribution of the overflow list size is highly concentrated around its mean, as stated in Theorem 2.

-We took m = 10,000, and set a number of elements n as corresponding to various values of load α .
+We took $m=10{,}000$, and set a number of elements n as corresponding to various values of load α .
 We repeated each experiment 100 times.
 Fig. 8 shows that the results of our experiments are very close to our model.
 Furthermore, it also shows that the minimum and the maximum off-chip DRAM size are close to the mean.

-7.6 Evaluation of Access Throughput
+F. Access Throughput